Best Loans On Maternity Leave (2026)

 Maternity Leave Guarantor Loans

 These are another loan option and are generally more beneficial to borrowers with bad credit or who are having trouble qualifying for regular loans for whatever reason.
 In order to get a guarantor loan, you would need to get a trusted friend or family member to co-sign your loan.
 Ideally, they should have good credit and decent finances (reasonable income, steady employment, etc.).
+This can be a helpful route if you don’t have traditional pay stubs on leave, similar to loans without employment verification.

-The Pros of Guarantor Loans
+The Pros Of Guarantor Loans

-• Rather than your own credit being the deciding factor, lenders will take your cosigner’s credit into account.
+• Rather than your own credit being the deciding factor, lenders will take your co-signer’s credit into account.
 Even if you have bad credit, you should still receive approval.

 • Since you have a guarantor, you may receive a better interest rate than you would with most bad credit personal loans.

-The Cons of Guarantor Loans
+The Cons Of Guarantor Loans

 • As with any loan product, you’ll rack up penalties and potentially affect your credit if you don’t keep up with your payments.